how old do you have to be to be a bartender, Young bartender makes cocktail in martini glass

 • You’re never too old to start a bartending career

-Age is just a number when it comes to bartending — don’t let anyone tell you otherwise.
+Age is just a number for bartending — don’t let anyone tell you otherwise.

-Bartending is a profession that requires skills beyond just memorizing cocktail recipes.
-A good bartender knows how to competently juggle between relaying orders, mixing drinks, and striking up conversation with customers.
-To do so requires not just being quick on one’s feet but also applying excellent communication skills.
+Bartending is a profession that requires skills beyond memorizing cocktail recipes.
+A good bartender knows how to competently juggle relaying orders, mixing drinks, and striking up conversations with customers.
+To do so, one must be quick on one’s feet and apply excellent communication skills.

 Having multiple interests is a plus!
-Many exclusive establishments like high-end hotels and restaurants prefer barkeeps who can keep an interesting conversation to entertain their patrons.
-And in many places, employers prefer a mature presence who exudes trust and confidence behind the bar.
+Many exclusive establishments, such as high-end hotels and restaurants, prefer barkeeps who can engage in interesting conversations to entertain their patrons.
+In many places, employers prefer a mature presence who exudes trust and confidence behind the bar.

-Anybody can learn how to mix drinks at any age; it’s often personality that counts.
-So, if you enjoy working in a friendly environment, being a professional bartender can be rewarding in surprising ways.
+Anybody can learn how to mix drinks at any age; personality often counts.
+So, if you enjoy working in a friendly environment, being a professional bartender can be surprisingly rewarding.

 Take the next step